 It can also keep you in check if you feel like your SEO is losing its way.

 An SEO audit is a standard evaluation of your website on how visible it is to search engines, thus its ability to show up on SERPs.

-There is some essential information that you will need to complete a comprehensive SEO audit, so let’s go through the step-by-step guide.
+There's some essential information that you'll need to complete a comprehensive SEO audit, so let’s go through the step-by-step guide.

 The first thing you’re going to need to complete your SEO audit are some very necessary tools:

 Ahrefs has done business owners everywhere a massive favor by offering an extensive SEO audit tool: Ahrefs Webmaster Tools.

 Better yet, it’s free to anyone who owns a website!